Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Another step your doctor may recommend is to slow gastric emptying by making your food thicker.
+Another step your health care provider may recommend is to slow gastric emptying by making your food thicker.
 Some people add 15 grams of guar gum or pectin to each meal.
 But many people don’t tolerate the supplements that well.

-When dietary changes don’t help, your doctor may give you some slow-release prescription medicines.
+When dietary changes don’t help, your health care provider may give you some slow-release prescription medicines.
 In rare cases, these may help, but they often don’t work.
-In severe cases, when dumping syndrome causes major problems, and when diet and medicines have failed, your doctor may suggest tube feeding or corrective surgery.
+In severe cases, when dumping syndrome causes major problems, and when diet and medicines have failed, your provider may suggest tube feeding or corrective surgery.